A WOMAN'S PLACE

 Domestic violence includes several kinds of abuse.

-It can be physical, emotional, psychological, sexual, financial, digital, and stalking.
+It can be physical, emotional, psychological, sexual, economic, digital, reproductive and stalking.

 Learn More About Types of Abuse